tardypad/dotfiles/doc/COLORS.md

 The 8 last colors follow the ANSI meaning as best as possible given the remaining colors available in the scheme.

+Colors outside the first 16 ones are not part of the theme of many older tools which are limited to 16.
+As such they don't have any number value or ANSI name.

 *Warning*: Do not forget to update the "theme" script when updating the
            colors in dark and light themes